A photograph of the DRS homepage

 Who is the DRS for?

-• NU researchers who want to promote and preserve their research materials
+• Northeastern University researchers who want to promote and preserve their research papers, books, collections of materials, or datasets

-• NU administrators who need to preserve important university records
+• Northeastern University administrators who need to preserve important university records, like photographs, event recordings, and interviews

 • Anyone seeking information on the intellectual productivity of the Northeastern community or the history of the University